CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 That's a far distant goal.
 Start where you are — with hand and brain that need to practice a passage before speeding it up.

-Start dictation when your hand is somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
+Start dictation when your hand is only somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
 Dictation will push rules from your brain to your hand faster than copying.

 Graduate to Swem's Course, modified as described later, when your final speed reaches 60-80wpm, and unmodified when you reach 80-100wpm for 5 minutes.
-Experiment.
 Swem's method starts with a dictation at your target speed, which might be a waste of time if you don't know the core theory.
 Experiment and see.

 **Read, correct, and practice problem areas after each writing.**

 The normal sequence for each exercise is:
+- Preparation Appropriate to the Stage
+- Slow Dictation
+- Faster Dictation (and Faster)
+- Final Dictation at Slower Speed

 ### Preparation Appropriate to the Stage